westerveltco/django-email-relay/README.md

 <!-- django-3.2 | 4.0 | 4.1 | 4.2-#44B78B-->
 <!-- labelColor=%23092E20 -->

 `django-email-relay` enables Django projects without direct access to a preferred SMTP server to use that server for email dispatch.

 It consists of two parts: a Django app with a custom email backend that stores emails in a central database queue, and a relay service that reads from this queue to orchestrate email sending, available as either a standalone Docker image or a management command to be used within a Django project that does have access to the preferred SMTP server.

 Why opt for this setup?

-One reason is the potential for emails sent through an external Email Service Provider (ESP) to be marked as spam or filtered, a common issue when routing transactional emails from internal applications to internal users via an ESP.
-Moreover, it eliminates the necessity to open firewall ports or to need to utilize services like Tailscale for SMTP server access.
-Additionally, this approach decouples the emailing process from the main web application, enhancing both performance and reliability.
+- The potential for emails sent through an external Email Service Provider (ESP) to be marked as spam or filtered, a common issue when routing transactional emails from internal applications to internal users via an ESP.
+- It eliminates the necessity to open firewall ports or to need to utilize services like Tailscale for SMTP server access.
+- It decouples the emailing process from the main web application, much in the same way as using a task queue like Celery or Django-Q2 would.

 ## Requirements